 On August 6, 2010, Singapore Volition entered into a consulting agreement with PB Commodities Pte Limited, or PB Commodities, which we refer to as the PB Commodities Consulting Agreement.
-At the time of the PB Commodities Consulting Agreement, Laith Reynolds (former director of Singapore Volition), Cameron Reynolds (current President, Chief Executive Officer and a director of VNRX) and Rodney Rootsaert (current Secretary of VNRX) were serving as directors of PB Commodities.
-Subsequently, Mr. Cameron Reynolds resigned as a director of PB Commodities on May 1, 2011 and Mr. Rootsaert resigned on September 20, 2011.
-PB Commodities does not operate for profit.
+At the time of the PB Commodities Consulting Agreement, Laith Reynolds (a former director of Singapore Volition), Cameron Reynolds (the current President, Chief Executive Officer and a director of VolitionRx) and Rodney Rootsaert (the current Secretary of VolitionRx) were serving as directors of PB Commodities.
+Subsequently, Mr. Cameron Reynolds resigned as a director of PB Commodities on May 1, 2011 and Mr. Rootsaert resigned on September 20, 2011, PB Commodities does not operate for profit.
 The PB Commodities Consulting Agreement provides office space, office support staff, and consultancy services to Singapore Volition for the structuring, management, fundraising and development and implementation of its business plan.
 In exchange, Singapore Volition paid an initial set up fee to PB Commodities of \$11,250, plus \$6,500 per month (increased from \$6,270 per month on March 1, 2015 and increased from \$5,700 per month on April 1, 2014) for office space and staff services.
 Singapore Volition is also required to pay for all reasonable expenses incurred.
 Effective August 1, 2015, the PB Commodities Consulting Agreement was amended to remove the provision of office space and office support staff from the services being provided thereunder.
-Under the terms of the PB Commodities Consulting Agreement, Singapore Volition additionally pays consultancy fees each month to PB Commodities for the services of Cameron Reynolds (approximately \$21,300 (increased from \$8,000 on September 1, 2015; increased from \$6,500 on March 1, 2015; reduced from \$8,800 on January 1, 2015; and increased from \$8,000 on April 1, 2014)).
-Until January 1, 2015, Singapore Volition also paid consultancy fees each month to PB Commodities for the services of Rodney Rootsaert (\$6,600 (increased from \$6,000 on April 1.
-2014)).
-The term of the PB Commodities Consulting Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the PB Commodities Consulting Agreement.
-For the fiscal years ended December 31, 2015 and December 31, 2014, Singapore Volition was invoiced approximately \$193,000 USD and \$327,000 USD, respectively, by PB Commodities.
+Under the terms of the PB Commodities Consulting Agreement, Singapore Volition additionally pays consultancy fees each month to PB Commodities for the services of Cameron Reynolds in the amount of \$25,925 (increased from approximately \$21,300 on May 1, 2016; increased from \$8,000 on September 1, 2015; increased from \$6,500 on March 1, 2015; reduced from \$8,800 on January 1, 2015; and increased from \$8,000 on April 1, 2014).
+Until January 1, 2015, Singapore Volition also paid consultancy fees each month to PB Commodities for the services of Mr. Rootsaert in the amount of \$6,600 (increased from \$6,000 on April 1, 2014).
+The term of the PB Commodities Consulting Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
+For the fiscal years ended December 31, 2015 and December 31, 2014, Singapore Volition was invoiced approximately \$193,000 and \$327,000, respectively, by PB Commodities.
 The foregoing description of the PB Commodities Consulting Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.7 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012.